ChristopherCochet/dynamic_customer_churn_risk_assessment_pipeline/README.md

 <img src="images/deployed_flask_app.JPG">

 ## 6. Process Automation
-Uses a script and cron job (calls the ``cron.py`` file) that automatically run all previous steps and model re-training and re-deployment logic at regular 10 minute intervals.
+Uses a script and cron job (refer to ``cron.config`` file which calls ``cron.py``) which automatically run all previous steps and model re-training and re-deployment logic at regular 10 minute intervals.

 ```bash
 > python fullprocess.py